Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 CSIRO & National AI Centre

-Artificial Intelligence Co-Design Framework Development
+Co-Design Theory of Change Framework Development

 Bridging the Gap